The 10 Best Train Tables

 video play icon

 This wiki has been updated 35 times since it was first published in January of 2016.
 Sometimes the classic toys are the best.
 These train tables never go out of fashion and will provide your kids with years of entertainment.
 They're designed to work with today's most popular toy characters, like those from Disney's "Cars" movies, as well as old favorites, like Thomas the Tank Engine.
 And when children outgrow the make-believe phase, many can double as multi-activity tables.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. KidKraft Waterfall Mountain 17850